Skadi-d/Skadi.d/README.md

  ----------

 ### More documentation to come.
-Check the Application folder for examples.
+Still in a early stage.

 Installation
 -------------------